eaoui/Neveshtan/.github/ISSUE_TEMPLATE/report-a-problem.md

 name: Report a problem
 about: This way we can identify problems and fix them
 title: 'A short description of the problem'
-labels: 'problem'
+labels: ''
 assignees: eaoui

 ---

-In this section write a clear and concise description of what the problem is.
+A clear and concise description of what the problem is.
 If applicable, add screenshots.

 **Additional information**
 * Browser: [e.g. Chrome]